noodlefrenzy/azure-mobile-local/readme.md

 To get started:

 + _grunt init_
-  + This will clone the Azure Mobile Services git repository locally at ../../<repo-name>
+  + This will clone the Azure Mobile Services git repository locally at ./azuremobileservices/_servicename_
-	Currently, we're using the mctest-milanz Mobile Service, because we can destroy it with impunity.
 + _grunt build_
   + Runs Lint and Mocha tests on the local codebase.
-+ _grunt deploy_
-  + Copies the local code into the local Mobile Services (hereafter 'alt') enlistment, commits the alt enlistment, and then pushes it to origin.
-    MUST provide --commitMsg="message", and will use the -a flag to ensure files are added after copying.
-+ _grunt deploy_
-  + Copies the local code into the local Mobile Services (hereafter 'alt') enlistment, commits the alt enlistment, and then pushes it to origin.

 __NOTE__: For some reason, there are some issues accepting input - when you see a username/password prompt, HIT RETURN FIRST This will then allow you to enter your input on the next line.
 If your password echoes back to you, you're doing it wrong :)